Chicago-Winfield Tuberculosis Sanatorium

 The site where Central DuPage Hospital currently stands has a century-long history of health service.
 In 1897, Winfield, Illinois, was selected as the site for a family-run rest home near what is now the main entrance to Central DuPage Hospital.
 The two-story frame building was set on a wooded hillside, with grounds that reached to the DuPage River.
 After the owner’s death in 1908, the rest home was sold.
 A year later, it reopened as the Chicago-Winfield Tuberculosis Sanatorium, which was operated by three Chicago-area charitable organizations.

 Over the years, more land was acquired to the east.
 The original building was destroyed by fire, and a new sanitarium was rebuilt on the same site.
 By the late 1950s, most patients were being relocated to Chicago for care.
 In 1958, a citizens group representing the communities of Glen Ellyn, Lombard, Wheaton, Warrenville, Winfield and West Chicago was incorporated as the Central DuPage Hospital Association.
-Their purpose: to establish a hospital in the area.
+In 1962, as more treatment for tuberculosis was being handled by places like Michael Reese Hospital in Chicago, the sanitarium closed and sold its property to citizens seeking to open a hospital in the area—that hospital became the Central DuPage Hospital.